Liverpool Street station: First World War and memorials (1917–1922)

-Operation Turkenkreuz, the initial First World War air raid on London, took place on 13 June 1917, when 20 Gotha G.IV bombers attacked the capital.
+Operation Turkenkreuz, the initial First World War biplane air raid on London, took place on 13 June 1917, when 20 Gotha G.IV bombers attacked the capital.
 The raid struck a number of sites including Liverpool Street.
 Seven tons of explosives were dropped on the capital, killing 162 people and injuring 432.
 Three bombs hit the station, of which two exploded, having fallen through the train shed roof, near to two trains.
 One of these hit a carriage on a train about to depart, another hit carriages used by army doctors; the death toll at the station itself was 16 dead and 15 injured.
 It was the deadliest single raid on Britain during the war.

 Over 1,000 GER employees who died during the war were honoured on a large marble memorial installed in the booking hall, unveiled on 22 June 1922 by Sir Henry Wilson.
 On his return home from the unveiling ceremony, Wilson was assassinated by two Irish Republican Army members.
 He was commemorated by a memorial plaque adjoining the GER monument, unveiled one month after his death.
 The GER memorial was relocated during the modification of the station and now incorporates both the Wilson and Fryatt memorials, as well as a number of railway related architectural elements salvaged from demolished buildings.

 The station also has a plaque commemorating mariner Charles Fryatt who was executed in 1916 for ramming a German U-boat with the GER steamer SS Brussels.